Table of Contents

 Physical Changes

-- Examples: Ice melting into water, water boiling into steam.
+- Ice melting into water

 Chemical Changes

-- Involves chemical reactions.
+- Involve chemical reactions.

-Example: Burning a Candle
+Burning of a Candle

-- Physical Change: Melting of wax.
+Physical change → Melting of wax

 Types of Pure Substances